• About

 Italy

-Antonietta RIZZO,
+Antonietta RIZZO

-Italian National Agency for New technologies, Energy and Sustainable Economic Development (ENEA)
+Energy and Sustainable Economic Development (ENEA)

 • To be an effective tool for "matchmaking" - bringing together resources with identified requirements and facilitating new partnerships to deliver work in new priority areas;